 There is no single prescribed course of study which pre-law students must follow in order to gain admission to law school.
 The course of study most generally recommended is a Bachelor of Arts degree with a major in one of the social sciences.
-Majors in political science and economics are especially recommended as they provide the lawyer with an excellent back-ground for relations with government and business.
+Majors in political science and economics are especially recommended as they provide the lawyer with an excellent background for relations with government and business.

 In addition to having an undergraduate degree, pre-law students are required to take the Law School Admission Test (LSAT) prior to entering law school.
 This should be done late in the student's junior year or early in the student's senior year.
 Additional information regarding the law school admission process may be obtained from the Law School Admission Council at www.LSAC.org.
-Additional information regarding pre-law may be obtained from the department head in Political Science and Public Administration, located in room 220 Brewer Hall.
+Additional information regarding pre-law may be obtained from the Director of Academic Services, College of Arts and Sciences, located in 107 Martin Hall.